32 Different Types of Moths in Minnesota

 Photo by Anton Atanasov

 Have you ever wondered what types of moths can be found in Minnesota?
-You may be surprised to learn that there are more than 1000 types of moths in Minnesota state!
+You may be surprised to learn that Minnesota has more than 1000 types of moths!

-Minnesota is home to a diverse range of habitats and climates, from wetlands and woodlands to prairies and lake shores.
+Minnesota is home to diverse habitats and climates, from wetlands and woodlands to prairies and lake shores.

 This diversity creates an abundance of wildlife, including many types of moths.
 Moths play an important role in the environment.